-Install the rotating assembly adjusting shims (33) and secure the rotating assembly to the pump casing with the hardware (14 and 32).
+Install the same thickness of rotating assembly adjusting shims (34) as previously removed, and secure the rotating assembly to the pump casing with the hardware (11 and 33).

-To set the impeller and wear plate clearance, refer to the Back Cover Installation And Adjustment.
+To set the impeller and wear plate clearance, refer to the Back Cover Installation and Adjustment.